101jayjoshi-sudo/second_submission_jayyx03/README.md

    └─ your_strategy.py
 ```

-Remove `analysis/cache/` before packaging if you prefer a smaller archive; the
+Remove `analysis/cache/` before downloading if you prefer a smaller archive; the
-backtester will regenerate those files automatically.
+backtester will regenerate those files automatically

 ## Strategy Snapshot